Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Berrima Village walk

 Berrima is 160km from Canberra, and the drive took us a little over 90 minutes.
-We parked our car near the museum and wandered the length of the small town, exploring the small shops and restored buildings.
-History lovers might like to check out National Trust listed Harper’s Mansion.
+We parked our car near the museum and wandered the length of the small town, exploring the shops and restored buildings.
+History lovers might like to check out National Trust-listed Harper’s Mansion.

-Berkelow Book Barn is just a few minutes out of town and a brilliant spot for lunch with or without incidental book shopping.
+Berkelouw Book Barn is just a few minutes out of town and a good spot for lunch with or without incidental book shopping.

 From here it’s less than 125km back to Sydney.